 This is, in essence, the blueprint for mastery, which can be applied in any other domain of life.
 Unlike what most people believe, experts and geniuses aren’t born: they are made.

 We are naturally predisposed to being better at certain things than others because of genetic advantage, but it is not sufficient for achieving mastery.
-Raw talent and intelligence still needs to be cultivated and nurtured.
+Raw talent and intelligence still needs to be cultivated and nurtured to become a master.

 In fact, research has shown that once a person crosses an IQ of 120, there is minimal relationship between more intelligence and better performance.
 While people with high IQs are good at logical, computational and linear tasks, they may not necessarily have real world intelligence that’s needed to excel in whatever it is they are naturally gifted at doing.